zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 learn a variety of design patterns, so you can intelligently apply the right one to your own unique situation!

-Okay, enough theorizing - how do we actually create this parent App component?
+Okay, enough theorizing — let's get to actually creating this parent App component.
+We will pick up where we left off with the last code-along, but note that we've already added the `App.js` file for you.

+If you haven't already, go ahead and fork and clone the repo for this code-along.

+## Rendering Nested Routes as "children"

 `react-router-dom` gives us a variety of options we can include in our route objects; so far, we've covered `path`, `element`, and `errorElement`.
 Another